Chapter 17: Shenandoah II: Leadership and Survival

 Captain Caudill's exact location, so he could better be prepared to

-coordinate air strikes, and artillery if needed.
+coordinate air strikes and artillery if needed.
 However, Hay’s request

-consequences of his request.
-Furthermore, it wasn't his job to know
+Furthermore, it wasn't his job to know these details.
+His job was

-these details.
-His job was to pick the right field commanders and then
+to pick the right field commanders and then trust them to run things on

-trust them to run things on the ground, but Hay just couldn’t help
+the ground, but Hay couldn't help himself.
+Two months before, Captain

-himself.
-Two months before, Captain Caudill would not have hesitated to
+Caudill would not have hesitated to fulfill the general's request.

-then, he had seen a lot, and he had learned.
-Captain Caudill
+However, that was a lifetime ago.
+Since then, he had seen a lot, and he

-matter-of-factly replied to the general.
-"I will have my rear people
+had learned.
+Captain Caudill matter-of-factly replied to the general.
+"I

-located 100 meters behind the point squad pop smoke."
-Hay was a very
+will have my rear people located 100 meters behind the point squad pop

-smart man.
-He immediately knew the mistake he ask his subordinate to
+smoke."
+Hay was a brilliant man.
+He immediately knew the mistake he had

-Nothing else needed an explanation over the radio.
+Caudill corrected him.
+Nothing else needed an explanation over the

+radio.
 The general agreed.
-I

-am sure Dick was listening in and at the same time placing a big mental
+I am sure Dick was listening in and at the

-check mark on the favorable side of Commander Watt's score card.
+same time placing a big mental check mark on the favorable side of

 Within 30 seconds after popping smoke, the dog alerted.
 Captain